 - 1 ½ cup walnuts chopped very fine (or any nut of choice)

-½ cup confectioner's sugar - for sprinkling
+- ½ cup powdered sugar for dusting, as needed

 - Once chilled, roll dough into 1" rounded tablespoon balls and place them on prepared baking sheet.
 Repeat process until all dough is used.